 Many people, especially Millennials and Gen Z, use smartphones almost all around the clock.
-Most often, the first thing done in the morning is checking messages, emails, or daily news, and successively during the day, browsing social networks, paying bills, or just shopping.
+Most often, the first thing done in the morning is check messages, emails, or daily news, and successively during the day, browsing social networks, paying bills, or just shopping.

 Here is why mobile commerce is something that you should not overlook. eCommerce businesses should take care of the mobile-friendliness of their eCommerce stores.

 Online shopping via mobile devices with Shopware PWA